 The Cowichan Valley has taken up the idea of a framework and is developing the idea locally with some funding from the Ministry of Social Development and Social Innovation.

-A study done by The Federation of Community Social Services of BC (FCSSBC) in 2011, Social Policy Frameworks in Canada, provided an initial overview of several Canadian examples.
-Board Voice then commissioned a study via the SFU School of Public Policy of the situation in BC, Making the Case, which evaluated BC’s approach to social policy development and considered developments in several other jurisdictions.
+A study done by FCSSBC, Social-Policy-Frameworks-in-Canada-Disc-Paper-Sept2011, provided an initial overview of several Canadian examples.
+Board Voice then commissioned a study via the Simon Fraser University School of Public Policy to explore the situation in BC.
+Making the Case evaluated BC’s approach to social policy development and considered developments in several other jurisdictions.
 Both of these provided recommendations and cautions with respect to the development of this kind of work.

 This research led to the development of a companion Board Voice initiative which picks up on New Zealand’s Social Report and will focus on providing a coherent report card on key indicators reflecting individual and community well-being.